Salt: Self-Consistent Distribution Matching with Cache-Aware Training for Fast Video Generation: Experimental Results

 \subsection{Autoregressive Real-Time Video Generation}

 \textbf{5-second short video generation.} Tab.~\ref{tab:quant_compare_open_models} reports VBench scores for single-prompt 5-second generation.
 We apply our method to three representative autoregressive backbones: Self Forcing~\cite{huang2025self}, LongLive~\cite{yang2025longlive}, and Causal Forcing~\cite{zhu2026causal}, without changing their architectures or inference pipelines.
 Under the standard 4-NFE setting, our method consistently improves \emph{Total Score} and \emph{Quality Score} across all three backbones.
-On LongLive, \emph{Total Score} improves from $84.40$ to $84.93$ and \emph{Quality Score} from $85.12$ to $85.41$; on Self Forcing, \emph{Total Score} improves from $84.20$ to $84.47$ and \emph{Quality Score} from $84.74$ to $85.27$; on Causal Forcing, \emph{Total Score} improves from $84.62$ to $85.03$ and \emph{Quality Score} from $85.41$ to $85.88$.
-The strongest semantic gain appears on LongLive ($81.53 \rightarrow 83.00$), while Causal Forcing also improves in \emph{Semantic Score} ($81.47 \rightarrow 81.64$).
+On LongLive, \emph{Total Score} improves from $84.40$ to $84.93$ and \emph{Quality Score} from $85.12$ to $85.41$; on Self Forcing, \emph{Total Score} improves from $84.20$ to $84.47$ and \emph{Quality Score} from $84.74$ to $85.27$; on Causal Forcing, \emph{Total Score} improves from $84.62$ to $85.08$ and \emph{Quality Score} from $85.41$ to $85.96$.
+The strongest semantic gain appears on LongLive ($81.53 \rightarrow 83.00$), while Causal Forcing also improves in \emph{Semantic Score} ($81.47 \rightarrow 81.59$).
+As a complementary human-feedback-oriented evaluation, Salt also consistently improves VideoAlign~\cite{liu2026improving} and its motion-quality dimension across the three autoregressive backbones; detailed results are provided in Sec.~\ref{sec:supp_videoalign_motion}.

 The benefit also extends to more aggressive inference budgets.
 In the Causal Forcing family, our 2-step model reaches a \emph{Total Score} of $84.80$ and a \emph{Quality Score} of $85.63$, surpassing the original 4-step Causal Forcing baseline ($84.62$ Total, $85.41$ Quality).
 This shows that our training objective remains effective even when the inference budget is further reduced.